jasonmcalpin/kiss/README.md

 - What are the levels of allegiance? from partner to ally to protectorate etc.
 - Will need documentation for the game for when people need to know how each part works.
 - solidify what data formats will be used and how they will be stored.
-- how are planets created and the races that live on them.
+- how are systems created and the races that live on them.
 I created a planet and alien generator in python that i can use to start the universe for each game.
 - how big will the universe be?
-32x32 grid of planets and other objects.
+32x32 grid of sectors containing systems and other objects.
 - how many players can play at once? estimate 4-8 players per universe.
 - what are the rules of the game?
 - what are the weak points that need security?